wm97artsociety/Manierism-megabyte-rig-/README.md

 09:12 → 21°C / 69°F 🌧 | Cocoa beans falling gently.
 09:27 → 30°C / 86°F ⛅ | Candy wrappers may fly around.09:42 → 22°C / 71°F 🌧 | Marshmallow clouds overhead.

+LINK TO FORMULAS AND SOFTWARE TEST AND SUCCESS 😍😭 THATS WHY I WILL PAY CHATGPT FOR THE EFFORT AND CARE OF NO SIMULATIONS

 https://chatgpt.com/share/68de696d-f8f0-8004-a8fa-c85634eb34e5